 - Cognitive Response: Show 2x greater cognitive improvements than men [12]

-- Processing Speed: Significant improvements (SMD = -0.87) vs no effect in men
+- Processing Speed: Significant improvements vs no effect in men [12]

-- Biological Basis: 70-80% lower baseline brain creatine levels
+- Biological Basis: 70-80% lower endogenous creatine stores and dietary creatine intake [12]

-- Post-Menopausal: Enhanced benefits due to estrogen-related creatine synthesis decline
+- Post-Menopausal (Cognitive): Enhanced benefits due to estrogen-related creatine synthesis decline [12]

 - Recommendation: Particularly beneficial for women 40+ experiencing brain fog or cognitive changes